 If we manage to achieve gender-balanced leadership in our organizations we will, however, only reap the rewards if women leaders are able to be true to themselves.
 If women have to behave like men to succeed, the benefits of gender diversity remain unrealized and we might as well not bother.

-But can women leaders really be authentically themselves within the structure of our current male leadership model, or must they conform to traditional male leadership values and behaviors in order to progress their careers?
+But can women leaders really be authentically themselves within the structure of our current male leadership model, or must they conform to traditional male leadership values and behaviours in order to progress their careers?

-Authenticity in this context refers to our capacity to align our behavior with our core values; to know what is most important to us and act accordingly.
+Authenticity in this context refers to our capacity to align our behaviour with our core values; to know what is most important to us and act accordingly.
 Most would agree that this is a quality fundamental to all good leaders.